marcphilipp/presentations/junit5-extensions/slides.md

 ## Lessons Learned

 * How to execute a test multiple times with different contexts?
-* Executing a `@TestTemplate` without a registered invocation context provider
-* Implementing a new `TestInvocationContextProvider`
+* How to implement a `TestInvocationContextProvider`
-* Using support classes to scan for custom annotations
+* Using `AnnotationSupport` to scan for custom annotations

 ---